GrottoPress/mel/README.md

 end
 ```

-### Query optimization

-*Mel*'s focus is on scaling out to multiple workers without hiccups.
-Each worker polls *Redis* every configurable period.
-Hard work has gone into reducing the number of queries made, which may be critical for performance.

-There is only one queue in *Mel* on which all tasks are scheduled.
-When a worker polls redis, it makes **only one** query for due tasks.
-If any tasks are due, one more query is made to retrieve the actual task objects (JSON).

-This means, each worker makes no more than two queries for every poll.
-When a worker runs a task, it may make a query to reschedule the task if it fails, or to schedule the next run if it is a recurring task.

-Keep these in mind when configuring your poll interval, or deciding the number of workers to run.

-### Graceful shutdown
+### Jobs *security*

 A *Mel* worker waits for all running tasks to complete before exiting, if it received a `Signal::INT` or a `Signal::TERM`, or if you called `Mel.stop` somewhere in your code.
 This means jobs are never lost mid-flight.

-However, because workers pull due tasks from *Redis* **destructively**, if there is a force shutdown (eg: a power cut), running tasks may be lost.
+Jobs are not lost even if there is a force shutdown of the worker process, since *Mel* does not delete a task from *Redis* until it is complete.
+The worker can pick off where it left off when it comes back online.

+*Mel* relies on the `woker_id` setting to achieve this.
+Each worker, therefore, must have a *unique*, *static* integer ID, so it knows which *pending* tasks it owns.

+Once a task enters the *pending* state, only the worker that put it in that state can run it.
+So if you need to take down a worker permanently, ensure that it completes all pending tasks by sending the appropriate signal.

 ## Integrations